Nigel Farage: European Parliament

 Farage persuaded around 75 MEPs from across the political divide to back a motion of no confidence in Barroso, which would be sufficient to compel Barroso to appear before the European Parliament to be questioned on the issue.
 The motion was successfully tabled on 12 May 2005, and Barroso appeared before Parliament.

 In 2013 Farage criticised Barroso's former membership in the Maoist Portuguese Workers' Communist Party, saying: "You are a man that likes fixed ideology, you probably picked it up when you were a communist or Maoist, or whatever you were, and for the last ten years you've pursued euro-federalism combined with an increasing green obsession."

 After the speech of Herman Van Rompuy on 24 February 2010 to the European Parliament, Farage – to protests from other MEPs – addressed the former Prime Minister of Belgium and first long-term President of the European Council, saying that he had the "charisma of a damp rag" and the appearance of "a low grade bank clerk".
 Farage questioned the legitimacy of Van Rompuy's appointment, asking, "Who are you?
 I'd never heard of you, nobody in Europe had ever heard of you."
-He also asserted that Van Rompuy's "intention [is] to be the quiet assassin of European democracy and of the European nation states".
+He also said that Van Rompuy's "intention [is] to be the quiet assassin of European democracy and of the European nation states".
 Van Rompuy commented afterwards, "There was one contribution that I can only hold in contempt, but I'm not going to comment further."
-After refusing to apologise for behaviour that was, in the words of the President of the European Parliament, Jerzy Buzek, "inappropriate, unparliamentary and insulting to the dignity of the House", Farage was reprimanded and had his right to ten days' allowance (expenses) "docked".
+After declining to apologise for behaviour that was, in the words of the President of the European Parliament, Jerzy Buzek, "inappropriate, unparliamentary and insulting to the dignity of the House", Farage was reprimanded and had his right to ten days' allowance (expenses) "docked".

 Buzek said after his meeting with Farage:

 I defend absolutely Mr Farage's right to disagree about the policy or institutions of the Union, but not to personally insult our guests in the European Parliament or the country from which they may come...
 I myself fought for free speech as the absolute cornerstone of a democratic society.
 But with freedom comes responsibility – in this case, to respect the dignity of others and of our institutions.
 I am disappointed by Mr Farage's behaviour, which sits ill with the great parliamentary tradition of his own country.
 I cannot accept this sort of behaviour in the European Parliament.
 I invited him to apologise, but he declined to do so.
 I have therefore – as an expression of the seriousness of the matter – rescinded his right to ten days' daily allowance as a Member.

 Questioned by Camilla Long of The Times, Farage described his speech: "it wasn't abusive, it was right."